tjmahr/tjmahr.github.io/_posts/2019-09-18-iccbot-comes-online.md

 measurement units (*intra* *classes*).
 In a multilevel model example, the ICC might estimate the similarity of test scores *within* classrooms (as opposed to *between* classrooms).
-For interrater reliability checks, the ICC estimates how similar raters’ scores are within each participant (hence, between raters).
+For interrater reliability checks, the ICC estimates how similar raters' scores are within each participant (hence, between raters).
 The ICC ranges from 0 to 1, and it is usually interpreted as the proportion of variance explained by between-participant differences.